 Since the new paint will not adhere well, you should fix the problem before you try to repaint the surface.

 For interior surfaces, you will need to use soapy water that is applied by a soft cloth or sponge to the area.

 This will remove the film rather quickly.

-Follow this by adding fresh water to a clean sponge or soft cloth and rinse away the film.
+Follow this by adding fresh water to a clean sponge or soft cloth and rinsing away the film.